 Prerequisite: TART 1 (may be taken concurrently) Corequisite: TART 51.
 You must enroll in the corequisite course before enrolling in this course.
-Grading: letter grade or pass/no pass

 Formerly TART 49AD.
 This course focuses on the application of acting and technical theatre through lab exploration in all aspects of one act play productions.
 It develops acting and crew capabilities, skills and disciplines through auditions, rehearsals and public performances.
 Students will participate in at least play production.
-Transferable to UC or CSU; see counselor for limitations

-144 hours laboratory Recommended Preparation: Audition Grading: letter grade or pass/no pass
+Major Production Performance 144 hours laboratory

+Recommended Preparation: Audition Grading: letter grade or pass/no pass